Arbitrum FAQ

 To take advantage of using The Graph on L2, use this dropdown switcher to toggle between chains.

-As a subgraph developer, data consumer, Indexer, Curator, or Delegator, what do I need to do now?
+As a Subgraph developer, data consumer, Indexer, Curator, or Delegator, what do I need to do now?

-Are there any risks associated with scaling the network to L2?
+Were there any risks associated with scaling the network to L2?

 All smart contracts have been thoroughly audited.